tanishra/ResumeAI/README.md

 <br/>

 > **Upload a resume, paste a target job description, and generate a stronger ATS-ready version automatically.**
-> **ResumeAI extracts content, runs a staged OpenAI-powered optimization pipeline, validates grounding, and returns scoring feedback with downloadable output.**
+> **ResumeAI extracts content, runs a staged OpenAI-powered agentic optimization pipeline, validates grounding to prevent hallucinations, and returns scoring feedback with downloadable output.**

 <br/>